mbrandonw/mbrandonw.github.io/_posts/2015-01-20-natural-numbers.markdown

 let four: Nat = .Succ(.Succ(.Succ(.Succ(.Zero))))
 ```

 For `one`, `two` and `three` we took the successor of previously defined values.
 For `four` we decided to chain many successors together to derive it directly from `Zero`.
-In fact, any natural number can (theoretically) but constructed in this manner, and therefore we have defined the natural numbers using only an enum.
+In fact, any natural number can (theoretically) be constructed in this manner, and therefore we have defined the natural numbers using only an enum.
 This is quite cumbersome to deal with of course, but nonetheless we have constructed the natural numbers.

 Now let’s see how easy or difficult it is to actually work with this type.
 One of the simplest functions we could try to implement is one that adds two natural numbers: